dibyendumajumdar/ravi-compiler/README.md

 ## Testing

 At the moment we have a simple test driver program named `tparse`.
 It takes a string input which must be a valid Lua/Ravi chunk of code, and outputs the AST, the result of type checking and also any linear IR output if supported.
-Example of the output can be fund in the `tests` folder.
+Example of the output can be found in the `tests/expected` folder.

 Suppose `tparse` was built in `build` folder then you can run the tests as follows: